M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models

+We conduct backdoor attack experiments on MNIST using MNIST\_CNN model~\cite{nguyen2021wanet} and Mobilenetv2~\cite{sandler2018mobilenetv2}, CIFAR-10 and GTSRB datasets with PreActRes18~\cite{he2016identity}, Resnet18~\cite{he2016deep} models, and a subset of ImageNet (ImageNet-10) using a pre-trained Resnet18 model with a fully connected layer.
+The top 10 classes with the highest image count from ImageNet are selected.

-We use three metrics to measure the effectiveness of backdoor attacks: attack success rate (ASR), backdoor model accuracy (BA), and clean model accuracy (CA), which are the same with prior backdoor attacks~\cite{nguyen2021wanet,nguyen2020input,xue2020one}.
-ASR indicates the success rate of classifying the poisoned inputs into the related targets.
-BA measures the accuracy of a backdoor model on the clean testing dataset.
-CA tests the accuracy of a clean model on the clean testing dataset.
-The impact of a backdoor attack on the original task can be measured by comparing BA and CA. A smaller difference between BA and CA indicates less influence of the backdoor attack on the original task.
+\red{To evaluate the effectiveness of the attacks, we utilize three metrics: Attack Success Rate (ASR), Backdoored Model Accuracy (BA), and Clean Model Accuracy (CA), consistent with the settings in~\cite{nguyen2021wanet,nguyen2020input,xue2020one}.
+ASR assesses how effectively poisoned inputs are classified into target classes; BA measures the accuracy of a backdoored model on a clean testing dataset; and CA measures the accuracy of a clean model on a clean testing dataset, where a smaller difference between BA and CA indicates minimal impact on the model’s original task.}